maysu1914/QuickSearch/README.md

 ## Requirements
 Install requirements by typing "pip3 install -r requirements.txt" your terminal in the base folder

+Note: if you want to use the executable, put config.json to same folder of it

 ## Supported websites
 These websites are can be searched at the same time for now: